WIRED Magazine 17+

 WIRED the essential source of information and ideas that make sense of a world in constant transformation.
 The WIRED conversation illuminates how technology is changing every aspect of our lives—from culture to business, science to design.
 The breakthroughs and innovations that we uncover lead to new ways of thinking, new connections, and new industries.

-The WIRED digital edition app is optimized for mobile and tablet and is free to download.
+The WIRED digital edition app is free to download.
 Subscribers receive unlimited access.
 Non-subscribers may access a selection of complimentary articles each month.

 AUTOMATIC-RENEWAL: Your payment method will be automatically charged at the frequency and price noted in the subscription offer you select, until you cancel.
 To cancel, you must update your App Store Subscriptions settings at least 24 hours before the end of the current subscription term.
 No refunds once payment is made.